-The Kentucky College of Art and Design at Spalding University offers dynamic, innovative curriculum in visual arts.
+The Studio Art Program at Spalding University offers dynamic, innovative curriculum in visual arts.
 All students begin the BFA with a rigorous 24-credit Foundation Program and 9 credits in Global Art History to ensure that each student becomes acquainted with the history of art, its contemporary practices and theories, and a hands-on approach to the basics and creative processes involved in Drawing, Painting, Color and Design, 3D Design, and Digital Media and Art.
 Immersion in the techniques of both traditional and cutting-edge media and the encouragement of exploration, collaboration, and critical thinking skills will transform students into creative problem-solvers prepared to engage in and contribute to our current world.
 Artistic training will be enriched with studies in the Humanities and Sciences (49 credits of the total 120 credit hours) required for graduation to offer a broad base for critical assessment of the artist’s role in society.

 The BFA degree in Studio Art engages and accommodates students with varying amounts of art experience.
 After admission to the University, students will apply to be admitted to the BFA in Studio Art.
 This will require a personal portfolio review with two faculty members.
 An evaluation of the portfolio will include a successful score on the Portfolio Review Evaluation Form by both faculty members.

 Students in the BFA in Studio Art will be able to choose from five distinct majors, or programs of study, two concentrations and one track.
 The five majors are

 Students may also have a concentration in Illustration.
 A track in Pre-Art Therapy, which prepares students for graduate study in art therapy, is also available.